A Tutorial on Meta-Reinforcement Learning: Few-shot Meta-RL Generalization

-As disgusted in Section \ref{sec:fast_adaptation}, few-shot meta-RL methods are a promising solution to fast adaptation on new tasks.
+As discussed in Section~\ref{sec:fast_adaptation}, few-shot meta-RL methods are a promising solution to fast adaptation on new tasks.
 However, so far their success is mainly achieved on narrow task distributions, while the ultimate goal of meta-RL is to enable fast acquisition of entirely new behaviors.
 Consequently, future work should focus more on generalization of few-shot meta-RL methods to broader task distributions.
 A straightforward way to achieve this goal is to meta-train on a broader task distribution to learn an inductive bias that can generalize to more tasks.
 However, training on a broader task distribution also introduces new challenges (such as a harder exploration problem) that are beyond the scope of existing methods.
+For an overview of methods for generalization in RL, beyond meta-RL, see \citet{kirk2023survey}.
 Moreover, even when trained on a broad task distribution, the agent may still encounter test tasks that lie outside the training distribution.
 Generalization to such out-of-distribution (OOD) tasks is important since a meta-RL agent is likely to encounter unexpected tasks in the real world.
-We discuss these two open problems, (illustrated in Figure \ref{fig:ood}), in more detail below.
+For a summary of the task distributions in existing benchmarks, see Table~\ref{tab:benchmarks}.
+We discuss these two open problems, illustrated in Figure~\ref{fig:ood}, in more detail below.

 \paragraph{Training on broader task distributions for better generalization} The meta-training task distribution plays an important role in meta-RL, as it determines \emph{what} inductive bias we can learn from data, while the meta-RL algorithms determine \emph{how well} we can learn this inductive bias.
 The task distribution should be both diverse enough so that the learned inductive bias can generalize to a wide range of new tasks, and clear enough in task structure so that there is indeed some shared knowledge we can utilize for fast adaptation.